-Vinyl plastic document protectors are not suitable due to the presence of volatile plasticizers (e.g., phthalates) within their matrix, which can migrate into the adhesive layer of the tape; however, clear and colorless plastic evidence storage bags (e.g., KAPAK®) are acceptable.
+Vinyl plastic document protectors are not suitable due to the presence of volatile plasticizers (e.g., phthalates) within their matrix; however, clear and colorless plastic evidence storage bags (e.g., KAPAK[®]) are acceptable.

 Tape specimens that are wadded together or overlapped require special attention in order to free the adhesive layers.
 Suggested methods to aid in the separation are described below and should be ordered to minimize alteration of the items received (e.g., adhesive removal, fabric or backing distortion, damage to the free ends).